kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(3\) The fuel used during the cooling tests must be of the minimum grade approved for the engines, and the mixture settings must be those used in normal operation.

-\(4\) The test procedures must be as prescribed in §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1045   Climb cooling test procedures.|§29.1045]] through 29.1049.
+\(4\) The test procedures must be as prescribed in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1045   Climb cooling test procedures.|§§29.1045]] through 29.1049.

 \(5\) For the purposes of the cooling tests, a temperature is “stabilized” when its rate of change is less than 2 °F per minute.